-“I've been in Europe for almost seven months with a small suitcase and light backpack, and I continually switch between the two.
-I have back problems so for me having a small suitcase and fairly small backpack made it easy to distribute the weight a little more without having any one item super cumbersome.
+“I've been in Europe for almost seven months with a small suitcase and light day backpack, and I continually switch between the two.
+I have back problems so for me having a small suitcase and fairly small quality backpack made it easy to distribute the weight a little more without having anyone item super cumbersome.
 I've got the cabin max bag and I love it.
-You can fit a ridiculous amount of clothes in it.” – Cathleen Olson
+It's the best day backpack for travel and you can fit a ridiculous amount of clothes in it.” – Cathleen Olson

 “I have had the osprey porter 40.
-Perfect size as carry on.
-It opens all the way up so you can access the entire contents.
+It’s the best travel backpack carry on and is a perfect size.
+It opens all the way up so you can access the entire content.
 Packs down like a suitcase and small enough to be carry on.
 Best bag ever.
 Took it with me to Japan and Thailand, and to Vietnam next week.
 I even convinced my boyfriend to buy one.”- Kelly Zapecki

 “Osprey 40 is the one I use and love it!
-I haven't had any problems taking it as a carry on and I love the suspension system (a big reason I chose that one).
+I haven't had any problems taking it as a backpack for air travel and I love the suspension system (a big reason I chose that one).
 It opens like a suitcase so it easier to keep organised” – Kayla Sheely Lettko

 “I recently got an Osprey Porter 46 and am so excited to use it on my five week-long vacation to Asia!
-It’s a carry-on size and has so many compartments!
+It’s a women's backpack for travel and a carry-on size with so many compartments!
 Seems like a keeper!” – Karla Luna

 “I love my Osprey 46.
 I have a random Timberland Daypack that I picked up at a thrift store.” – Julie Brock

 “I use the Osprey Exos 48.
 It's been perfect for the last 7 months on the road.
-Lightweight, comfortable, and great for hiking as well.
+It's one of the best lightweight backpacks, it's comfortable and great for hiking as well.
 It's the best pack I've found yet for travelling.” – Jacqui Beaton

 “I have the Osprey Farpoint 55.
-The longest I’ve travelled with it is 6 weeks, but it would have been totally fine for a longer trip.
-Very comfortable (often walked 30 plus minutes to and from train stations).
-Osprey’s customer service is amazing!
+The longest I’ve travelled with it is 6 weeks but it would have been totally fine for a longer trip.
+It's very comfortable (I often walked 30 plus minutes to and from train stations).
+Osprey is one of the best travel backpack brands and their customer service is amazing!
 My daypack was stolen from my car when I was using it at home; I called in to find out if I could buy another one (you can’t) and the person I talked to had one at their office and sent it to me.
 Really impressed as they had no other reason to help me out other than customer service!“ – Laura Hampton

 “I also have an Osprey.
 Mine is the Farpoint 55 and I love it.
 It opens like a suitcase (something you definitely want).
 Also, using packing cubes make it so easy so you can put all clothes in one.
 You can pull it out to get to other things and clothes stay folded and in one compact area.” – Stephanie Turnbull Weilnau